 Body-focused repetitive behaviors (BFRBs) are a group of mental health conditions that cause people to bite, pick, pull or scrape their skin, hair or nails compulsively.
-While some people with BRFBs have awareness and insight into their behaviors, others do them automatically.
+While some people with BFRBs have awareness and insight into their behaviors, others do them automatically.
 BFRBs are often linked with disorders like anxiety or substance abuse.
 Treatment is essential for people with BFRBs, but many often hide evidence of these harmful actions and have trouble asking for help.

 What Are BFRBs?